-The Investing Series Pt.
-1: How to Evaluate a Real Estate Investment Opportunity
+Investing Series: How to Evaluate a Real Estate Investment Opportunity (Part 1)

 If you’re looking for a real estate investment opportunities, you need to know about some basic tools that can help you analyze an investment’s potential to produce a good return and generate consistent cash flow.
 Familiarizing yourself with basic financial metrics, including net present value, internal rate of return, and cap rates, will allow you to evaluate potential investments’ performance.